Up Your Social Media Game

 Being social on a social media network seems like a no brainer.
-As individuals we have no problem sharing daily activities, achievements, memories or moments that make us smile through pictures, videos or shared experiences.
+As individuals, most of us have no problem sharing our daily activities, achievements, memories or moments that make us smile via pictures, videos or shared experiences.
 As organizations, however, we can sometimes forget the social part, and instead emphasize the promotional.
-We do more telling than we do sharing with, or listening to, our target audiences.
+We tend to do more telling than we do sharing with, or listening to, our target audiences.
+That needs to change.

 Know Your Network

-Want to get the conversation started, or amplify what you are doing offline?
+Want to get the conversation started or amplify what your company is doing?
 First things first, you need to know what network or networks are best for your organization.
 It will depend on who you are, who your target audience is, and what you want them to do that will determine where you should be.
 Let’s take a look at the most popular social networks in order of popularity based on unique monthly visitors, and their characteristics.

 - Facebook.
-Hands down Facebook is the most popular social networking site across the board.
+Hands down, Facebook is the most popular social networking site across the board.
 Most users are age 25+, but worldwide they still have 50 million users under the age of 25.
-For Facebook users, it is all about them: their pictures, their stories, their ideas, their worries and concerns.
-If you are going to be on Facebook your content has to speak directly to the issues, news and views your target audience is talking about.
+For Facebook users, it is all about them: their pictures, their stories, their ideas, worries and concerns.
+If you are going to be posting on Facebook, your content has to speak directly to the issues, news and views your target audience is interested in and engaging with regularly.
 How does your product or service address their concerns, get them excited or answer their questions?
 Those are the questions you need to answer and the approach you need to take on Facebook.

 - Pinterest.
 If it is women you are targeting, then Pinterest is the place to be as 80 percent of its users are female.
 The greatest percentage of its users are 18 -49 and they are there to buy.
 Pinterest is a planning tool that its users can go back to with direct links to make online purchases whether for an item, an event, a recipe or information.
 You can segment your audiences with different pin boards, keeping in mind this network relies on visuals in a highly scannable environment.